MoJoMoon/dsc-data-science-env-setup-v2-1-onl01-dtsc-ft-012120/README.md

 If for any reason you don't see the learn-env option in the drop-down list of kernels, exit the notebook in the browser, close down the notebook server, and in the terminal type `python -m ipykernel install --user --name=learn-env` - that will add the learn-env to your list of kernels and when you restart the Jupyter Notebook server and then open a notebook, you'll be able to select the learn-env option from the list of kernels.

+All steps have been completed and the virtual environment has been installed.
+Great guide.

 ## Summary

 Congratulations!
 If you've gotten this far and everything has worked, you have successfully set up a virtual environment which will serve as a great baseline setup for working as a professional data scientist!